 Let’s set the stage: you invest in a beautiful set of professional makeup brushes.
 You use them daily to conceal, contour, highlight, blush, and bronze.
 Mornings are busy and you’re often running out the door.
 You hardly have enough time to put your brushes away, let alone clean them.
 Life gets in the way, and as soon as you know it, it’s been a couple of weeks—or even months—since you’ve given your brushes a proper cleaning.

-In the meantime, there is bacteria piling up on your makeup brushes that you are swiping on to your clean, exfoliated face on a daily basis.
+In the meantime, there's bacteria piling up on your makeup brushes that you are swiping on to your clean, exfoliated face on a daily basis.
 That bacteria can not only clog pores, and cause acne and skin irritation, but it can also potentially lead to more serious infections.
-On top of being bad for you, that grimy build up is—of course—bad for the brushes as well.
+On top of being bad for you, that grimy build-up is—of course—bad for the brushes as well.

 You, like most women, have likely heard this before.
 So why are a majority of us neglecting to give our high-end cosmetic brushes the attention they deserve?
 The main reason: we simply just don’t have the time.
 We know it’s important, but we haven’t figured out a way to clean brushes that is simple and effective.